CosmoAI-AES/CosmoSim/Setup/README.md

   as the dynamic library file for python
 + `idunbuild.sh` - build for the NTNU HPC cluster (idun)
     + This is analogous to `build.sh`
-+ `pypi.sh` - build the python wheel for the local platform
-    + The resulting wheel is not
-+ `cibuildwheel.sh` - local build with `cibuildwheel`
-    + This is intended for testing prior to CI deployment

 ## Auxiliary scripts